What we do

-The IAS is one part of the audit architecture in the Commission.
-The Audit Progress Committee and the Internal Audit Capabilities are both important parts of the Commission's internal control structure.
+The IAS and the Audit Progress Committee are both important parts of the Commission's internal control structure.

 Audit Progress Committee

 The Audit Progress Committee (APC) is a key actor in the Commission's governance structure .
 It ensures an oversight of audit matters within the Commission, and reports annually to the Commissioners.

 The APC plays a preventive role, drawing attention to issues which, if left unattended, could seriously affect the Commission's reputation.
 As a result, the APC tries to increase the effectiveness of follow-up by Commission departments to relevant audit recommendations.

-The APC is chaired by Commissioner Šemeta and has 9 members – 7 Commissioners and 2 experienced audit professionals from outside the Commission.
+The APC has 9 members – 7 Commissioners and 2 experienced audit professionals from outside the Commission.
 It is assisted by a Secretariat.